ProvableHQ/leo/docs/grammar/README.md

 There are postfix expressions to access parts of aggregate values.
 A tuple access selects a component by index (zero-based).
+Circuit instance member variable accesses and instance member function calls are also postfix expressions.
 There are two kinds of array accesses: one selects a single element by index (zero-based);
 the other selects a range via two indices, the first inclusive and the second exclusive -- both are optional, the first defaulting to 0 and the second to the array length.
-A circuit access selects a member variable by name.

 <a name="postfix-expression"></a>
 ```abnf